cccbauer/MURFI-user-manual/murfi-rt-PyProject/README.md

 ![alt text](https://github.com/cccbauer/MURFI-user-manual/blob/main/png/fsleyes.png?raw=true)

-### 3) If everything is succesfull we are ready to start the Scan or Simmulation by acquiring our '2vol' for registration of ROI masks:
+If everything is succesfull we are ready to start the Neurofeedback Scans

+### 3)Acquiring '2vol' for registration of ROI mask to current subject space and field of view

+If you ran the resting state network computation and mask creation between scans and are starting a new rea-time Neurofeedback scan or run, repeat setup as described in step (2).

+Now we are ready for aquiring the updated field of view

-`source feedback.sh sub-test 2vol`
+`source feedback.sh sub-test ses-nf1 run-01 2vol`

-This will pop up MURFI interface ready to receive 250 Resting State images from the Scanner like this:
+This will pop up MURFI interface ready to receive 2 volumes from the Scanner like this:

 ![alt text](https://github.com/cccbauer/MURFI-user-manual/blob/main/png/2vol.png?raw=true)

 ### 4) Now you are ready to recieve images from the Scanner/Simmulator